julien-duponchelle/python-mysql-replication/docs/developement.rst

 *pymysqlreplication/tests/* contains the test suite.
 The test suite use the standard *unittest* Python module.

-**Be carefull** tests will reset the binary log of your MySQL server.
+**Be careful** tests will reset the binary log of your MySQL server.

 Make sure you have the following configuration set in your mysql config file (usually my.cnf on development env):